 - Sen Ghazala Hashmi: SB30; Item 339#4s

-- Inclusion of full-time employees of DARS’ state-funded Brain Injury Services program contractors in Item #474 U.1.d. of the FY2018-20 Appropriations Act.
+- Inclusion of full-time employees of state-funded Brain Injury Services programs in state employee raise categories

 - Del Nick Rush HB30; Item 345#1h

 What is the difference?
 These are requests to make changes to the current Virginia law.

 PATRONS AND BILL NUMBERS:

 This bill would require crisis intervention teams to receive specific training on brain injury